-Best Hotel in Vieques: Malecón House
+Best Hotel in Vieques: The Wave Hotel

 Rio Camuy Cave Park is also located nearby, one of the largest cave systems in the world.
-The small strip of coastline near Arecibo is largely unspoiled, and worth bringing your own kayak or surfing equipment to if you can.
+The small strip of coastline near Arecibo is largely unspoiled and worth bringing your own kayak or surfing equipment to if you can.
 That being said, we do advise checking weather conditions in advance for your own safety.

 Best Places To Stay in Arecibo